The Camels of Khanbalik

 It was the camel, of course, that was to blame.

 The fact was that I had unconsciously always associated Beijing (or Peking as I still thought of it) with camels – the shaggy, two-humped Bactrian version, preferably loaded down with sacks of silk, or boxes of tea, and led by a turbaned merchant.
 Quite where this fancy came from, I’m not sure.
 It could have been an illustration from my Ladybird history of Marco Polo.
-Or maybe I was inspired by my father’s collections of pre-War photography that he found in second-hand bookshops near the British Museum: the hauntingly beautiful portraits of city gates, crenellated walls and lines of camels plodding silently across the snow.
+Or maybe I was inspired by my father’s collections of pre-War photography that he found in the second-hand bookshops near the British Museum, with their hauntingly beautiful portraits of city gates, crenellated walls and lines of camels plodding silently across the snow.

 For that was the Peking of my reawakened imagination: Kublai Khan’s capital, Khanbalik.
 It was the city that lay on northern plains under huge Central Asian skies.
-Palace of the emperors, it was also the entrepôt at the end of the Silk Road, where the civilisation of China had perfectly absorbed the mysteries of its desert interior and synthesised them in great Buddhist temples, and market places, where grizzled Uighur traders sold Confucian scholars gum guggul and benzoin, frankincense and myrrh, peepuls, aloeswood, realgar, rhinocerous horn and anything else that could be carried on the back of an animal from the furthest boundaries of the Middle Kingdom and beyond.
-The camel – to me -symbolised it all
+Palace of the emperors, it was also the entrepôt at the end of the Silk Road, where the civilisation of China had perfectly absorbed the mysteries of its desert interior and synthesised them in the great Buddhist temples, and in the market places, where grizzled Uighur traders sold Confucian scholars gum guggul and benzoin, frankincense and myrrh, peepuls, aloeswood, realgar, rhinocerous horn and anything else that could be carried on the back of an animal from the furthest boundaries of the Middle Kingdom and beyond.
+The camel – to me –symbolised it all

 Naturally, I didn’t find any of this when I eventually reached Beijing.
 My fairy tale city had vanished along with its walls- pulled down during the Great Leap Forward.

-Aunt Ben and Adam WilliamsI never did find my beautiful city – concrete and smog are not aesthetic, despite any amount of expensive new buildings – but it had become home for me.
+By then I’d been resident for twenty years.
+I never did find the city beautiful – concrete and smog are not aesthetic, despite any amount of expensive new buildings – but it had become home for me.
 I’d raised a family here, my work for an old China trading house was still challenging and, not being a golfer, I had begun to write novels on weekends.

 One thing I had completely forgotten – or thought I had – were my camels.